WRITING A SCIENTIFIC RESEARCH ARTICLEFORMAT FOR THE PAPER

 "The drug cured 1/3 of the infected mice, another 1/3 were not affected, and the third mouse got away."TABLES AND GRAPHS

-1. If you present your data in a table or graph, include a title describing what's in the table ("Enzyme activity at various temperatures", not "My results".)
-For graphs, you should also label the x and y axes.
+1. If you present your data in a table or graph, start off the legend with a title, which states the result, such as"Enzyme activity increase with temperature", not "My results".)
+For graphs, be sure to label the x and y axes.

 2. Don't use a table or graph just to be "fancy".
 If you can summarize the information in one sentence, then a table or graph is not necessary.